yangggzhang/hector_quadrotor_navigation/README.md

   z: 0.0
 speed: 0.0"
 ```
-The user is able to set the navigation goal position with a desired cruise speed.
+Users are able to set the navigation goal position with a desired cruise speed.

 # Acknowledge